genesys/bold360-mobile-docs-android/UserTrackingAndroid.md

 # Tracking user activity
-In order to track user activity during chat session, the SDK gets a unique `userId` per chat session.
-This id is passed on all API requests.
+In order to track user activity during chat session, the SDK generates by BE API a unique token, that should be used from this point forward for all chats sessions.
+This token enables tracking user activity.

 ## How to customize user id